 Our workers are our pride and joy.
 Whether they are in our factories or hand-stitching centres in Sialkot in Pakistan, or in Jalandhar in India they are always at the core of what we do.
 Our co-operative was founded on the principle of ensuring a fair deal, safe working conditions and a better life for these men and women who make our balls.
 Our aim is to help them secure a brighter future for themselves and their families.

 There are various stages in the production process and workers can be based in the factories or if they are hand-stitchers, in special rural centres which means they don’t have to travel long distances to work.

-The beauty of the Fairtrade system is the extra 10% Fairtrade Premium we pay to workers from ball sales.
+The beauty of the Fairtrade system is the the additional Fairtrade Premium (which is calculated at 10% of the price paid to the factory) put into community projects for the benefit of the workers.
 They are organised through a Fairtrade Premium Committee and through this decide amongst themselves what social development projects to invest in.
 Making balls under Fairtrade terms really does bring a smile to our workers faces.